BlasBenito/distantia/cran-comments.md

 ## Fifth Resubmission

 The plotMatrix() function didn't reset par() options after changing them.
 That's now hopefully fixed by adding "  on.exit(grDevices::dev.off())" at the end of the function.

+## Sixth Resubmission

+The plotMatrix() function didn't reset par() options after changing them.
+I failed at fixing the issue before.
+Now I have added "user.par <- graphics::par()" before modifying par(), and  "on.exit(graphics::par(user.par))" at the end of the function to reset par.
+I tested it and it should work.